JoshD898/myJavaSketchbook/README.md

 - You can select a drawing by clicking on it.
 The background will change to grey when selected.
 - You can modify the properties of the selected drawing by clicking the `Edit` button.
 - You can delete the selected drawing by clicking the `Delete` button.
-- You can locate my visual component by...
-TODO
+- You can locate my visual component by navigating to `./res/LoadingScreen.png`.
 - You can save the state of the application by clicking the `Save` button.
 - You can reload the state of the application by clicking the `Load` button.